lengshan/findcreditcardno/Readme.txt

 This is a python code.
-It's used to find credit card number in the text.
+It's used to find credit card number in the texts